open-edge-insights/eii-azure-bridge/README.md

 modules with the Azure CLI.
 For more information on developing and deploying Azure modules, see [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux).

-The deloyment of the Azure IoT Edge and the EIS modules can be broken down into the following steps:
+The deloyment of the Azure IoT Edge and the EII modules can be broken down into the following steps:

 1. Provisioning
-2. Configuring EIS
+2. Configuring EII
 3. Configuring Azure IoT Deployment Manifest
 4. Deployment

 Prior to deploying a single Azure IoT Edge node you must have already configured your Azure cloud instance (see instructions in the [Azure Cloud Setup](#az-cloud-setup) section).
-Additionally, you need to have already built and pushed the EIS services to your Azure Container Registry (follow the instructions in the [Build and Push EIS Containers](#eis-build-push) section).
+Additionally, you need to have already built and pushed the EII services to your Azure Container Registry (follow the instructions in the [Build and Push EII Containers](#eii-build-push) section).

-Provided you have met these two prerequisites, follow the steps below to do a single node deployment with the EIS Azure Bridge on the Azure IoT Edge Runtime.
+Provided you have met these two prerequisites, follow the steps below to do a single node deployment with the EII Azure Bridge on the Azure IoT Edge Runtime.

 ### Step 1 - Provisioning